Virtana/robot_camera_calibration/real_preprocessing/README.txt

 	  ${Eigen_INCLUDE_DIRS}
 	)

-OpenCV was installed on Ubuntu 16.04 using (https://www.learnopencv.com/install-opencv-3-4-4-on-ubuntu-16-04/) and included in CMakeLists.txt as follows.
+OpenCV was installed on Ubuntu 16.04 using (https://www.learnopencv.com/install-opencv-3-4-4-on-ubuntu-16-04/) and included in CMakeLists.txt as follows

 	find_package(find_package(OpenCV REQUIRED PATHS "YOUR-FOLDER-PATH")